apache/kafka/docs/documentation/streams/tutorial.rst

 Note that in order to read the changelog stream from topic ``streams-wordcount-output``, one needs to set the value deserialization as ``org.apache.kafka.common.serialization.LongDeserializer``.
-Details of this can be found in the `Play with a Streams Application </%7B%7Bversion%7D%7D/documentation/streams/quickstart>`__ section.
+Details of this can be found in the :ref:`Play with a Streams Application <streams_quickstart>` section.
 Assuming lambda expression from JDK 8 can be used, the above code can be simplified as: